How to Go Zero Waste With A Pet

 However, on the topic of cats, there are ways of making their litter box more eco-friendly.
-Having a zero waste litter box for your zero waste cat involves using sawdust, mulch, or dirt from dry dirt packages (be sure not to just use any old dirt!)
+Having a zero-waste litter box for your zero waste pet like cat involves using sawdust, mulch, or dirt from dry dirt packages (be sure not to just use any old dirt!)

 Just be sure to slowly incorporate these new substances into your cat’s litter box as it may take them some time to get used to it, and we don’t want any accidents!